EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Introduction

-The main contributions and key features of this library can be summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Easy-to-use Framework}.
-EasyRL4Rec provides an easy-to-use framework for RL-based Recommendations.
+Moreover, EasyRL4Rec provides a unified training and evaluation procedure by \texttt{Trainer} and \texttt{Evaluator} executors. \texttt{Evaluator} supports three modes, allowing for the removal of recommended items and a quit mechanism. \texttt{Trainer} offers two training paradigms: learning directly from offline logs or training with a pre-trained user model.
+With this unified framework, we conduct comprehensive experiments on classic RL models and several recent work~\cite{Self-Supervised-RLinRec-Xinxin, DORL-gao2023alleviating} and present insightful results.
+The main contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Easy-to-use Framework}.
+EasyRL4Rec provides an easy-to-use framework for RL-based RSs.
 We construct lightweight RL environments based on five public datasets encompassing diverse domains, which are easy to follow for researchers.
 Moreover, the design of core modules with rich options reduces the complexity of developing a new model. \item \textbf{Unified Evaluation Standards}.
 EasyRL4Rec offers a unified experimental pipeline, evaluating models with various metrics from the perspective of long-term benefits (e.g. Cumulative Reward).
 Furthermore, the library offers two training paradigms and three evaluation settings, giving users multiple choices.

 \item \textbf{Tailored Designs for Recommendation Scenarios}.
-In response to challenges when applying RL algorithms in practical recommender systems, we have developed customizable modules for state modeling and action representation.
-We implement multiple StateTrackers for state modeling.
-EasyRL4Rec includes a mechanism to convert continuous actions to discrete items, supporting continuous action-based policies. \item \textbf{Insightful Experiments for RL-based RSs}.
-With EasyRL4Rec, we conduct comprehensive experiments to compare the performance of classic RL models and some recent work.
-The experimental results uncovered several intriguing insights, such as the \emph{Preference Overestimation} issue in offline RL. \end{itemize}
+In response to challenges when applying RL algorithms in practical RSs, we have developed customizable modules for state modeling and action representation, with a conversion mechanism to support continuous action-based policies.

+\item \textbf{Insightful Experiments for RL-based RSs}.
+With EasyRL4Rec, we conduct experiments to compare the performance of classic RL models and some recent work, presenting insightful results from multiple perspectives. \end{itemize}